 G: We’re lucky I’ve got a decent job.

 D: Sometimes I wonder what we fought that blessed war for.
 All those poor men killed, all those mothers and wives left with no-one.

 D: Things have to change for people like us.

 As a first stage, Tony sketches the frames, inserting the dialogue.

 The artwork is then refined following discussion between Eugene and Tony, and after feedback from colleagues in the project.
 In this second example the frames have been condensed to two lines.
 The layer with the dialogue is not included.
 Neither is the background.
 The focus is on developing the characters.
 The yellow tint aids Tony when viewing his drawing on screen and will not be used in the final version.

 For the next stage, after further consultation, the dialogue layer is brought back and a background layer is added.

-Further revisions, including trying different font styles, will be tried before the work is ready to be circulated for proof-reading and then signed off for print.
+Further revisions are tried before the work is ready to be circulated for proof-reading and then signed off for print.
 Here is a version using another type of font and with more shading.